mennylevinski/mennylevinski/README.md

 ## 💡 New Release

-**[Secuditor Free](https://github.com/secuditor/secuditor-free)** is a diagnostic security tool for Windows systems that helps identify vulnerabilities and enhance security awareness for both personal and organizational environments.
+**[Secuditor Free](https://github.com/secuditor/secuditor-free)** is a free diagnostic security tool for Windows systems that helps identify vulnerabilities and enhance security awareness for both personal and organizational environments.

 ---